OpenFunction/charts/tekton-pipelines/README.md

 For more details on initializing Helm, [read the Helm docs](https://helm.sh/docs/)

-1. Add openfunction.github.io as an helm repo
+1. Add `openfunction.github.io` as a helm repo:
     ```
-    helm repo add openfunction https://openfunction.github.io/helm-charts/
+    helm repo add openfunction https://openfunction.github.io/charts/
     helm repo update
     ```

-2. Install the tekton-pipelines chart on your cluster in the tekton-pipelines namespace:
+2. Install the `tekton-pipelines` chart on your cluster in the `tekton-pipelines` namespace:
     ```
     helm install tekton-pipelines openfunction/tekton-pipelines -n tekton-pipelines --create-namespace
     ```